Here's the skinny

 - 30 April 2022

-Batwoman, one of the plethora of series set within The CW's Arrowverse, has been cancelled after three seasons.
+Batwoman, one of the series set within The CW's Arrowverse, has been cancelled after three seasons.
 I only ever caught clips of it, usually when it was being roasted for its sheer bloody awfulness.(more…)

 - 17 April 2022